sffc/socketio-file-upload/README.md

 - Transmitting buffer types through a WebSocket is not supported in older browsers.
 - This option is relatively new in both Socket.IO and Socket.IO File Upload and has not been rigorously tested.

 As you use this option, [please leave feedback](https://github.com/vote539/socketio-file-upload/issues/16).
-I'm hoping to enable this feature by default in a future version of Socket.IO File Upload.

 #### instance.serializeOctets = false